JorgeMiguelGomes/Legislativas2022/README.md

 1. sunburst.py creates a Sunburst visualization bu electoral circle, party, type of candidate, and candidate name
 2. color_discrete_map.py is a color sequence that can be adapted to other projects.
 With contains a dictionary of all parties running for the 2022 elections, and the respective logo color.
 The color was picked from the official website or wikipedia page.
+3. crowd.py takes data from crowdtangle and plots a graph showing the accumlated likes between 08 december 2021 and 07 january 2022 on Facebook in posts that used the hashtag #Legislativas2022

 ### CONTENT
 This folder contains video and images for reference